 There are many ways to make connections at the Symposium.
 Sit down with a colleague and catch up in the Posters, Exhibits, and Food Service Room.
 Attend a Networking Reception to view posters, chat with poster presenters, and network with colleagues.
 Or attend a Poster Walk for an interactive, in-depth look at some of the novel, scientifically intriguing, or otherwise interesting abstracts.
 The Networking Receptions and Poster Walks are not ticketed and seats do not need to be reserved in advance.

 Pick up the Daily News

 The Gastrointestinal Cancers Symposium Daily News is the official news source for the Symposium, providing expert perspectives on controversial topics and session highlights.
 It is published all three days of the Symposium.
-Pick up a copy outside of the Posters, Exhibit, and Food Service room on Level 1, or read online.
+Pick up a copy outside of the Posters, Exhibits, and Food Service Room on Level 1, or read online.

 Connect with Fellow Early-Career Oncologists